aivanzhang/panda_patrol/examples/dbt_pipeline/README.md

     ```bash
     dbt build --write-json
     ```
-6. After the assets finish, you should see the results of the patrols in the Panda Patrol UI at http://localhost:8000.
-It should look like
+6. After the asset finishes, you should see the following message in your logs
+    ```bash
+    See your Panda Patrol dashboard here: https://panda-patrol.vercel.app/public/public-xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx
+    ```
+    Click on the link to see the following dashboard
     ![Panda Patrol UI](result.gif)

 :tada: Congrats! :tada: You have now added Panda Patrols to DBT!
 See the [documentation](https://github.com/aivanzhang/panda_patrol/wiki) for more information on other features like adjustable parameters, alerting, and silencing.